GIScience/gis-training-resource-center/content/Trainers_corner/en_how_to_teach_GIS.md

 __🔙[Back to Homepage](/content/intro.md)__

 Learning GIS can be challenging, especially for individuals who are new to the topic or have limited experience with technology beyond standard office systems.
 The concept of geodata and everything that it entails is quite removed from the things many people work on day to day in the humanitarian sector.
 However, to grasp these concepts is essential to work effectively with GIS and solve problems.
 That being said, often there is not enough time to dive deep into topics like projections or algorithms.
-And we learn more through practical hands-on training than lectures about GIS theory.
+And we lean more through practical hands-on training than lectures about GIS theory.

 This is why we must be aware of balancing practical hands-on and theory when teaching GIS.
 In the following article, we will present best practices for teaching GIS according to our experiences.
 We will start with discussing the difference in teaching theory and teaching with hands-on exercises and the importance of connecting GIS to their profession or work requirements.
 Later on, the article discusses practical considerations to do when teaching GIS and methods to avoid and solve problems.

 ## Theory vs. Hands-on

 In general, we want to teach GIS in a way that people understand how they can do specific things needed in their work in the easiest way possible.
 This means we focus on practical exercises with a real-world connection so it is easy for people to see how they can use GIS in their work.
 However, sometimes we need to teach things theoretically.
 Usually, because they are either so essential people have to understand the concept before doing anything in GIS e.g. the layer concept.
 Or, not knowing the concept results in errors and problems when working with GIS and geodata e.g. projections.

 Balancing theory and hands-on practice is essential in GIS training.
 Below, we outline some good practices for incorporating both aspects effectively:

 * Make the trainees understand why it is important to understand the concept (e.g. avoiding mistakes and wrong results or being able to work much faster).
 For example, if they work with geodata that is projected in different coordinate reference systems.
 * Use graphics, videos and other mediums to explain the concept.
 For example, to teach the topic of projections in module 1, we use videos and graphics.
 You can even bring a paper model and [demonstrate](https://education.nationalgeographic.org/resource/the-cartographers-dilemma/) the concept example.

 ```{dropdown} Projection demonstration: The Cartographer's Dilemma
 %%html
 <iframe src="https://res.cloudinary.com/dtpgi0zck/video/upload/q_auto/vc_vp9/v1/videos/The%20Cartographer's%20Dilemma.webm?_s=vp-1.10.1" width="750" height="500"></iframe>
 ```

 * Make the connection from the theory to the practical use of GIS.
 For example, show what kind of errors using a wrong projection can create and why projections like UTM are important to use, or the difference between metric and geographic coordinate systems (for example, when using meters or kilometers when creating buffers).

 ## GIS for tackling real-world problems

 In the fast-paced world of humanitarian aid, time is a precious commodity, and the need to assist those in need directly is paramount.
 The motivation of trainees is highly dependent on them seeing the value GIS can bring to their daily work.
 That is why we always should work with real-life examples, data and exercises.
 Abstract exercises are not as effective as real-world ones as trainees will not understand the relevance of the methods and workflows in the exercise.

 This topic is reflected on the whole platform.
 The principal section dealing with the topic is "[Module 1: Examples of GIS used by humanitarian organisations](https://giscience.github.io/gis-training-resource-center/content/Modul_1/en_qgis_theorie.html#examples-of-gis-used-by-humanitarian-organisations)".

 On this training platform, nearly all exercises are oriented on methods, workflows or products that are standard in the humanitarian sector like overview maps or maps of affected regions.

 Practical tips to make exercise and teaching relevant for humanitarian work:

 * __Audience:__ Reflect on your audience and think about what kind of products they would need the most.
 * __Common products:__ In the beginning, go with easy map products for reports and presentations.
 In our experience that is interesting for everybody since everybody needs to present and report their work in reports or proposals.
 * __Scenarios:__ Customize the exercises to simulate scenarios commonly encountered in humanitarian work, such as creating situational maps for emergency response teams or analyzing spatial data to identify high-risk areas.